 Using a CITP, a Composite Indicator of Teaching Productivity, in the department or school will eliminate this possibility and optimize fairness for all teachers in the department or school.
 Most teachers are just like most people in any vocation or profession.
 They like to be recognized for doing a good job and want to be fairly rewarded based on their relative productivity and contributions.
 The CITP will insure this happens.

 These issues are discussed to some degree in all my books offered for sale on this website on the Effective Learning Publications page.
 Business Voyages covers the CITP in more detail than Born to Learn or Recommendations for Waking Up From the America Nightmare.
 On the other hand, Born to Learn provides a more comprehensive coverage of transactional analysis (TA) concepts and techniques, showing how they apply to specifics such as teaching methods, classroom layouts, testing and grading methods, student motivation, classroom management, and learning contracts.

 Check out our article, “Optimizing the fairness of student evaluations: A study of correlations between instructor excellence, study production, learning production, and effective grades,” by Stapleton & Murkison, published in 2001 in the Journal of Management Education, by the Organizational Behavior Teaching Society, using Sage Publications.
-This article presents a new metric I invented, the CITP, the Composite Indicator of Teaching Productivity, which has now been cited in sixty-one refereed professional journal articles in several disciplines, from physics to psychology.
+This article presents a new metric I invented, the CITP, the Composite Indicator of Teaching Productivity, which has now been cited in sixty-six refereed professional journal articles in several disciplines, from physics to psychology.

 Here is a pdf copy of the article “Optimizing the Fairness of Student Evaluations: A Study of Correlations Between Instructor Excellence, Study Production, Learning Production and Expected Grades.”
 Check it out by clicking here: